Volunteering with Inclusion Melbourne – Frequently Asked Questions (FAQ’s)

 - Match Aged Care Volunteer Visitors to participants; and

 - Support the relationship between you and your participant

 You are matched based on interests, needs and locality.
-Community Visitors spend approximately 2 hours a week with an older person, doing an enjoyable activity together, either at a participant’s home, in their local community or in a residential aged care facility.
+Aged Care Volunteer Visitors spend approximately 2 hours a week with an older person, doing an enjoyable activity together, either at a participant’s home, in their local community or in a residential aged care facility.

 If this role interests you, you must be willing to have an influenza injection and provide evidence of this at interview stage.

 Some of the activities that you might engage in include:

 - outings to cafes, galleries, or other places of interest;

 - friendly visits at an residential care residential facility; or